Task Step

 • Click the Replace Link(s) or Variable(s) or Global(s) and select any reference to add a more meaningful email message.

-• Save the process definition, create a process instance, and then execute it.
+• Save the process definition, create a process instance, and execute it.
 The Task step should route tasks to users.

 Learn how to use Replace Links in the task email body.